Trinity College, founded in 1592, has an unusually long, successful and innovative record in the academic study of history.

 The present Department of History has over twenty full-time academics, along with several post-doctoral fellows, a substantial body of postgraduate research students, and a thriving group of graduate students following taught M. Phil courses.
-Consistently rated as ‘excellent’ in external reviews, the Department enjoys an international research profile in a several areas, most notably in the history of Ireland from the Middle Ages to the present day.
-In addition to its expertise in Irish history, the Department also includes specialists in European history, especially in France and Germany, and in non-European history.
+Consistently rated as excellent in external reviews, the Department enjoys an international research profile in a several areas, most notably in the history of Ireland from the Middle Ages to the present day.
+In addition to its expertise in Irish history, the Department also includes specialists in European history, especially in France and Germany, and in non-European history, including environmental and global history.
 Themes covered include historiography, archaeology, migration and settlement, religion, diplomacy, politics and warfare.

 Staff are accessible, ready to listen to students' ideas and open to interdisciplinary approaches.
 We pride ourselves on our ability and willingness to give personal attention to undergraduate and graduate students and on the atmosphere of mutual assistance and respect that prevails among staff and students.